RoManager-org/website/docs/RoManager/introduction.md

 - Change the group shout
 - Accept/deny join requests

+### Group Automation

+- Ban users from your Roblox group (automatic exile)
+- Lock a user's rank, preventing it from being changed
+- Use the API to automate ranking, join requests, exiles and shouts

 ### Logging

 - Forward Audit Logs to a channel
 - Log Join Requests in a channel
 - Log new group sales in a channel
-- Log Team Create sessions in a channel

-### Game Integration

-- Kick players
-- Ban players
-- Shutdown the game
-- Send announcements
-- Create plugins to do whatever you'd like

 ### Miscellaneous